Home Home

 If you don't see these and say Wow for each and every one of them, stop traveling...you're wasting your money!

 Our first stop in London.
 What a marvelous place.
 The documents and other artifacts we saw are simply not on display anywhere else.
-A Gutenberg Bible, lyrics from Paul McCartney and a job application from Lenin.
+A Gutenberg Bible, lyrics from Paul McCartney, a job application from Lenin and a copy of the Emancipation Proclamation.
 The items we saw are literally pieces of history.
 Our only regret was that we didn't have enough time to study what we saw.
 This library would be a reason to return to London!
 Highly recommended!

 British Library